HGV and PSV Road Transport Solicitors

-Hammond Trotter solicitors are a transport law specialist firm who specialise in motoring offences and the law relating to all vehicles on the road.
+Hammond Trotter are HGV and PSV road transport solicitors.
+A specialist firm who deal in motoring offences and the law relating to all vehicles on the road.
 We handle all types of HGV, PSV and LGV legal cases from our offices in Manchester and London and are experts in helping drivers and operators facing legal problems.

 We can call on over 35 years of expertise to manage any issues you face and our managing partner Martin Hammond is the current chairman of the Society of Motoring Law.
 If that were not enough in itself, he is also a fully licenced heavy goods driver so practical ‘on the job’ experience is built-in.
 We are constantly up to date on all developments in motoring law both for private users and commercial users, giving you the confidence that we can keep you on the road.